Xelon-AG/terraform-provider-xelon/docs/resources/load_balancer.md

 ### Optional

+- `device_ids` (Set of String) The list of device IDs to associate with the load balancer.
 - `internal_ipv4_address` (String) The internal IP address of the load balancer.
 If not provided, an internal IP will be automatically assigned.

 ### Read-Only